chrisstayte/Bachup_WPF/README.md

 # Bachup
 Windows Backup Utility

-This tool was created to make it eaiser to bachup data.
+This tool was created to make it easier to bachup data.

 ### Features